rticommunity/rticonnextdds-connector-cs/README.md

 git submodule update --init --recurse
 ```

-The native libraries have been built for few architectures only.
+The native libraries have been built for for [select architectures](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).
 If you need another architecture, please contact your RTI account manager or
 sales@rti.com.